gramaziokohler/ashlar/README.md

 # Stone property computation

-This repository is provided as a supplement to the paper `Multimodal Robotic Construction with On-Site Materials'.
+This repository is provided as a supplement to the paper _Multimodal Robotic Construction with On-Site Materials_.
 Given a closed triangular mesh (i.e. representing a stone), we provide methods for computing meta-faces using iterative variational shape approximation, mass properties, and the "ashlarness" metric.

 ## See the tutorial first